sarsanaee/sarsanaee.github.io/about.md

 Stephens](https://www.cs.utah.edu/~brent/) at Utah/Google.
 My interests centers
 around computer systems at data centers.
 Before starting PhD, I was a research assistant at NUS advised by Djordje Jevdjic working on memory management for data center applications.
-I also spent 3 months working on studying feasibility of using virtualization for increasing availability of electrical grid controllers advised by [Jean-Yves Le Boudec](https://people.epfl.ch/jean-yves.leboudec).
+I also spent 3 months studying feasibility of using virtualization to increase availability of electrical grid controllers advised by [Jean-Yves Le Boudec](https://people.epfl.ch/jean-yves.leboudec).

-I did my undergraduate and masters at IUST in Iran working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/).
+I did my undergraduate and master's at IUST in Iran, working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/).

 ### Selected Publications